dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 CRF over an impressive near `100` million addresses (yes, **100 million**).
 If you want to explore this avenue, the data they used is publicly available [here](https://github.com/openvenues/libpostal).

 We also explored the idea that the language disparity has a negative impact on the results, since we use monolingual word embeddings (i.e. French), which is *normal* considering that they were trained for a specific language.
-A possible solution to that problem is the use of subword embedding composed of sub-division of a word instead of the complete one.
-For example, a two characters window embeddings of `H1A1` would be the aggregate embeddings of the subword `H1`, `1A` and `A1`.
+A possible solution to that problem is the use of subword embeddings composed of sub-division of a word instead of the complete one.
+For example, a two characters window embeddings of `H1A1` would be the aggregated embeddings of the subword `H1`, `1A` and `A1`.

 > Alert of self-promotion of our work here
 We've personally explored this avenue in an article using [subword embedding for address parsing](https://arxiv.org/abs/2006.16152).